Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

-Figure \ref{fig:plot} (A) presents a comprehensive comparison of traditional and universal paradigms from seven perspectives.
+Figure \ref{fig:plot} (A) presents a comprehensive comparison of traditional and universal paradigms from six perspectives, detailed numbers are in supplementary.
 All universal-trained methods demonstrate consistent improvement over the traditional paradigm, particularly for difficult classes, underscoring the universal paradigm's potency in deriving robust representations.
-Under the universal paradigm, Hermes outperforms other methods in a variety of task perspectives.
+Within the universal paradigm, Hermes outperforms other methods in all six perspectives.
 For example, Multi-Decoder's scalability is limited by the linear growth of decoders with dataset quantity, and it only allows knowledge sharing at the encoder level.
-DoDNet's one-hot encoding inadequately captures the complex inter-task relationships.
-CLIP-Driven, despite incorporating knowledge from text prompts, can't effectively encode discriminative information for medical tasks, as its CLIP text encoder lacks training on medical texts, leading to subpar performance, especially for tumors.
-By contrast, Hermes possesses two key advances by (1) utilizing versatile context priors learned directly from medical data with its shared backbone, and (2) working compatible to a large-scale universal paradigm.
+DoDNet's one-hot task embedding is incapable of capturing inter-task relationships.
+CLIP-Driven, despite incorporating knowledge from text prompts, can't effectively encode discriminative information for medical tasks, as its CLIP text encoder lacks training on medical texts, leading to subpar performance, especially for tumors\&lesions.
+MultiTalent demonstrates good performance with task-specific segmentation heads, yet it does not reach the effectiveness of Hermes because it lacks the integration of prior knowledge during inference.
+Although UniSeg incorporates learnable task prompt maps, it overlooks modality information and learns prompts at the lowest resolution, missing critical multi-scale information.
+In contrast, Hermes possesses two key advances: (1) It utilizes versatile task and modality context priors, learned directly from medical data, which accurately capture the nuances of task and modality knowledge, as demonstrated in Fig. \ref{fig:prior_analysis} and \ref{fig:mod_prior_analysis}.
+(2) It employs hierarchical modeling to help multi-scale learning of prior knowledge.